ibexa/documentation-developer/docs/extending/extending_page.md

     You provide the translations in XLIFF files, one for each language.
     The files are stored in the `translations` directory at the root of your project.
-    A name of the translation file corresponds to the domain that you defined above, and the language, for example `example_block.fr.xlf`.
+    A name of the translation file corresponds to the domain that you defined above, and the language, for example `translate_block.fr.xlf`.

     ``` xml
     <?xml version="1.0" encoding="utf-8"?>